 The Anaconda Community Foundation Fall Grant Round just closed.
 If you are a 501c3 at work in the Anaconda area, please submit your grant request by September 10th.
 The ACF Awards Committee will review all applications and make recommendations to the ACF Board.
 The board will vote during its September meeting.
 Thanks to our donors for making these grants possible.
 Application or call Gloria O'Rourke for more information at 563.5259.
 Email applications to ACF or drop off at 118 E. 7th Street, 3F.
 Thank you.

 SPRING ROUND CLOSED

-The Anaconda Community Foundation Spring Grant Round is now closed and $6,000 in grants have been awarded.
-If you are a 501c3 at work in the Anaconda area, please watch for our fall 2019 Grant Round.
-The ACF Awards Committee will review all applications and make recommendations to the ACF Board.
+The Anaconda Community Foundation Spring Grant Round awarded $6,000 in grants to: Safe Escape, Project Care, Discovery House, ACI/Camp H2O, Open Theatre, PSAP, and ACTE.
+The ACF Awards Committee reviews all applications and makes recommendations to the ACF Board.
 Thanks to our donors for making these grants possible.
-Give back!

 FALL 2018 GRANT ROUND